Training for the Larapinta Trail

 Ok so what to expect on the Larapinta Trail?

 NT’s most famous walk offers a range of geographical features like gorges, long stony trails, mountain peaks and dry creek beds so the terrain can change at any time.
 Considering this it’s worth throwing in some hills and sand walking – even a bit of rock hopping to prepare for the walk.
 Your five-day itinerary includes a 16km day to the top of Mount Sonder and back and a 15km day from Eagles Landing to Counts Point, so it would be ideal to reach these types of distances near the end of your training.
 But don’t worry your Life’s An Adventure guide will go slow and easy – there’s never any rush.
-For a full itinerary click here.
+Check out the full Larapinta Trail Pack-Free walk itinerary.

 Your training schedule